 - ► Start the cycle definition

-- ▶ Define the cycle parameters
+- ► Define the cycle parameters

-- ► Press the ENTER TEXT soft key
+- ▶ Select NAME in the action bar

-- ► Enter a nominal dimension including tolerance
+- Enter a nominal dimension including tolerance

 - The control produces the workpiece to comply with the mean tolerance value. - If you program a tolerance that does not comply with the DIN standard or if you indicate tolerances incorrectly when programming nominal dimensions (e.g., by entering blanks), the control aborts execution and displays an error message. - Ensure correct upper and lower case when entering the DIN EN ISO and DIN ISO tolerances.
 Entering space characters is not allowed.